wpscholar/Compass/README.md

 * Renaming `normalize.css` to `_normalize.scss` so it can be referenced as a Sass partial.
 * Building the Sass.
 This looks at the `style.scss` inside the `assets` author directory, and follows the chain of `@import`'s to pull in the dependencies, mixins, placeholders, variables and modular partials to generate a `style.css`.
 The banner with the style sheet file headers is also added at this point, and it takes values from the `package.json` file.
 The generated style sheet file is held in a temporary directory called `tmp/` since it then undergoes further changes.
 * Apply autoprefixing.
 Vendor prefixes may be needed for some CSS properties, but knowing which are needed for which browser and version, and having to manually update them if the minimum requirements change, is a pain.
 The autoprefixer task is configured with the browser requirements such as IE >= 8, the last two versions of all other browsers, and browsers with at least 1% market usage.
 See `grunt/config/autoprefixer.js` for this projects requirements.
 When the task is run, it updates the `style.css` by adding or removing vendor-prefixed properties as needed.
 * Tidy up `style.css` to match the WordPress Coding Standards.
-The `wpcss` grunt package is a wrapper for CSSComb.
+The `wpcss` Grunt package is a wrapper for CSSComb.
 This fixes up the whitespace and linebreaks, checks for certain property values like colors using lowercase and short hexadecimal values, and re-orders properties.
 The default for this project is `alphabetical` ordering, but this can be changed in `grunt/config/wpcss` to `default` which provides a more pragmatic order.
 * A quick replacement of the _normalize.css_ headings format so it matches the rest of the file.
 * Generate the right-to-left (RTL) style sheet.
 At this point, the `style.css` is copied to `style-rtl.css` and this new file has certain values reversed for the benefit of languages using a RTL script such as Arabic or Hebrew.
 Values of `left` are switch to `right`, unsymmetrical padding, margin and borders are reversed, and percentage values are changed to their complement from `100%`, etc. Some PHP ensures that only the `style-rtl.css` version of the file is enqueued when the site is using an RTL language script.
 * The style sheets are minified to remove comments and whitespace.
 The two style sheet files now become four, as each is minified to save on bytes.
 The minified style sheets are used in production by default, to minimze the number of bytes being transferred to the end user.
 The un-minified versions are used when the WordPress constants of `WP_DEBUG` or `SCRIPT_DEBUG` are defined as true.